anujkumarmiet/Power_BI_Projects_with_Pwc_Switzerland/README.md

 • Leveraged analytical problem-solving skills to examine HR data, particularly focusing on gender-related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data-driven decision-making.

 ## Targated Tasks
-All three four tasks that we have in this project are as follows :
+All four tasks that we have in this project are as follows :
 ### Task 1 :
 Learn the importance of digital transformation of upskilling in today's business landscape.
 ### Task 2 : Call Centre Trends